 Dressing kids and ourselves well for extended outdoor play in winter is essential—often making the difference between joy and misery.
 Having the right cold-weather gear means longer lasting time outside.
 This winter especially, getting outdoors is one of the most important things we can do for our kids.
 It helps with mental and physical health, focus, resilience—and provides the wellness combo of play and nature, which can’t be beat.
-And, this year, many of us will only be able to connect with friends outdoors, so we’ve got to make this happen.

 But while we all know that layering is the key to staying warm, actually getting all that gear on, especially for kids who are sensitive about how clothing feels on their skin, can try everyone’s patience.